Assistance programs Mercer County New Jersey and Trenton

 - Cadwalader Asbury United Methodist Church has free food from their pantry.
 Rice, meat, baby formula, and more is offered.
 Call (609) 392-1037.

-There are many other food banks in the area.
+There are many other food banks or soup kitchens for hot meals in the area.
 They will generally have groceries as well as clothing and basic needs.
-Read Trenton and Mercer County food pantries.
+Read Trenton and Mercer County free food pantries.